ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/ff1/multiworld_en.md

 When the client shows both NES and server are connected you are good to go.
 You can check the connection status of the NES at any time by running `/nes`

+### Other Client Commands
+All other commands may be found on the [Archipelago Server and Client Commands Guide](/tutorial/archipelago/commands/en).